ksamuk/pixy/docs/quickstart/quickstart.rst

     pixy is currently only available for Linux and macOS systems.

-1. Generate a VCF with Invariant Sites and perform any pre-filtering
+1. Generate a VCF with Invariant Sites and perform filtering
 ======
 If you did not already generate an 'allsites' VCF (VCF with invariant sites), see the guide here: https://pixy.readthedocs.io/en/latest/invar/allsitesQuickstart.html